tavakol5272/write-GPX/README.md

 Github repository: *github.com/movestore/write-GPX*

 ## Description
-Create a downloadble .gpx file of your tracks.
+This App takes movement data and exports all locations as a standard downloadble `.gpx` file using `sf::st_write()` with the GDAL GPX driver.

 ## Documentation
-The input Movement data set is transformed into a spatial points data frame that is then written into a gpx file with the writeOGR function.
+GPX (the GPS Exchange Format) is a light-weight XML data format for the interchange of GPS data (waypoints, routes, and tracks) between applications and Web services on the Internet.
+GPX is being used by hundreds of software programs and Web services for GPS data exchange, mapping, and geocaching.(more information: http://www.topografix.com )

-Note that the gpx file includes longitude, latitude, timestamp ("time") and animal ID ("name") as default and all additional data attributes only if they are listed in the default XML name schema under http://www.topografix.com/GPX/1/1.
+This App exports move2 object as GPX waypoints (contains, for each point, the coordinates, timestamp, individual ID, and all additional attributes supported via GPX extensions if they are listed in the default XML name schema under http://www.topografix.com/GPX/1/1/  ), and can be viewed and used in common GIS and GPS tools like QGIS, GPX viewers, navigation devices Garmin, Strava, and mapping services.

 ### Input data
-moveStack in Movebank format
+move2::move2_loc

 ### Output data
-moveStack in Movebank format
+move2::move2_loc

 ### Artefacts
-`data.gpx`: GPX file of your input data with major elements "longitude", "latitude", "time" and "name" and additional data attributes as "extensions".
-See above for restriction of names.
+`GPX_data.gpx`: GPX file of your input data with major elements "longitude", "latitude", "time" and "name" and additional data attributes as "extensions".

 ### Settings
 no settings

 ### Null or error handling:
-**Data:** The full input data set is returned for further use in a next App and cannot be empty.
+**Data:** If the input data set is `NULL` or has 0 rows, the app logs this and returns the input unchanged.